suzuki-shunsuke/akoi/README.md

 bin_path: $HOME/bin/{{.Name}}-{{.Version}}
 # the symbolic link to the binary
 link_path: $HOME/bin/{{.Name}}
+# number of download partitions with Accept-Ranges
+# Note that this parameter is ignored if server doesn't support Accept-Ranges.
+# If this parameter is not set or is less equal than 0, the value of `runtime.NumCPU()` is used.
+# If this parameter is 1, Accept-Ranges isn't used.
+num_of_dl_partitions: 4
 packages:
   consul: # package name
     # akoi downloads a file from this url and unarchive it according to the base file name.